Guide To Quality Marathon Training Plan

 Is hill running good for marathon training?

 In a race that spans 26.2 miles, technique is crucially important.
-Over a period of hours your running economy could make the difference between success and disappointment.
-With the technical benefits of hill training you’ll make huge improvements to your marathon running.
+Over hours, your running economy could make the difference between success and disappointment.
+With the technical benefits of hill training, you’ll make huge improvements to your marathon running.

 Typically, marathon running is associated with training that places an emphasis on endurance.
 However, for ambitious runners who are looking to increase speed, if done correctly, hill training has the potential to unlock your next target.